tenzir/tenzir/web/docs/tql2/operators/to_snowflake.md

 The name of the table that should be used/created.
 The user must have the required permissions to create/write to it.

 Table columns that are not in the event will be null, while event fields that are not in the table will be dropped.
 Type mismatches between the table and events are a hard error.

 ### `ingest_mode = string (optional)`

 You can set the ingest mode to one of three options:

-* `"create_append"`: (default) Creates the table if it does not exist, otherwise appends to it.
+- `"create_append"`: Creates the table if it does not exist, otherwise appends to it.
-* `"create"`: creates the table, causing an error if it already exists.
+- `"create"`: creates the table, causing an error if it already exists.
-* `"append"`: appends to the table, causing an error if it does not exist.
+- `"append"`: appends to the table, causing an error if it does not exist.

 In case the operator creates the table it will use the the first event to infer the columns.

+Default to `"create_append"`.

 ## Examples